CAPS-Cloud/cc-ss24-exercise-2/README.md

 4. Use the Docker Engine to run MongoDB and your application on your VM.

-The setup for MongoDB in your application has changed: instead of using a predefined URL (mongodb://...), you will have to **export** an *environment variable*, which couples with the automated tests and my automatic instance.
-Make sure to provide the proper URL when running your applcation on your VM (hint: maybe you use **Docker Compose**)
+The setup for MongoDB in your application has changed: instead of using a predefined URI (mongodb://...), you will have to **export** an *environment variable*, which couples with the automated tests and my automatic instance.
+Make sure to provide the proper URI when running your applcation on your VM (hint: maybe you use **Docker Compose**)

 ### Requirements and Test Scenarios ###